 Polymers are an exciting prospect for use in solar cells because their manufacture is cheap, easily processed at low temperatures and can be scaled up for industrial production.
 A key drawback is their relatively low power conversion efficiency.
 A better understanding of light absorption and charge transfer dynamics in these materials is needed for their efficiency to match that of the more conventional silicon-based devices.

-Omar Mohammed and his colleagues at the KAUST Solar & Photovoltaics Engineering Research Center study the ultrafast dynamics of photo-induced charge transfer and separation in a range of polymer–fullerene blends and harness this insight to develop a better approach to designing high-efficiency solar cells.
+Omar Mohammed and his colleagues at the KAUST Solar Center study the ultrafast dynamics of photo-induced charge transfer and separation in a range of polymer–fullerene blends and harness this insight to develop a better approach to designing high-efficiency solar cells.

-Mohammed and his co-workers studied these crucial charge transfer and charge separation processes using transient absorption spectroscopy with broadband capability1.
+Mohammed and his coworkers studied these crucial charge-transfer and charge-separation processes using transient absorption spectroscopy with broadband capability.
 This is a technique that measures the changes of a material’s properties in response to short pulses of laser light, and in this way is able to monitor in real time electron dynamics on femtosecond (10-15 seconds) timescales.

 “The main idea is to provide essential information on the mechanistic and kinetic details of the fundamental events that occur at device interfaces in polymer-fullerene systems,” Mohammed said.

 The researchers used a donor polymer called PTB7-Th and blended it with one of three different acceptors: PC71BM, PC61BM or IC60BA.
 They showed that the charge-transfer process occurs in times shorter than one picosecond (10-12 seconds) and that the charge dynamics and solar-cell device performance are strongly dependent on the choice of acceptor.
 For example, a solar cell made with IC60BA exhibited a power conversion efficiency of only two percent, but the value was found to be over nine percent in a PC71BM-based device.